milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

 # Insert Entities from Files

 Milvus 2.2 now supports inserting a batch of entities from a file.
 Compared to the `insert()` method, this feature reduces network transmission across the Milvus client, proxy, Pulsar, and data nodes.
-You can now import a batch of entities in a file into a collection with just one line of code.
+You can now import a batch of entities in one file or multiple files into a collection with just a few lines of code.

-This topic describes how to insert multiple entities in a batch from a JSON file.

 ## Prepare a JSON file